a4my/react-blog/README.md

 ![site image](https://i.imgur.com/81SBWHA.jpg)

 ## What I used 🔨
-My main focus was to work with React but this project also involved using HTML & SASS.
+My main focus was to work with React but this project also involved using HTML, CSS & SASS.

-## Extra practice ✔
+## Extra learning ✔
-I also took this opportunity to practice SASS and to learn how to use the JSON server npm package to simulate a server and use my post data base.
+I also took this opportunity to learn how to use the JSON server npm package to simulate a server and use my post's data base.

 ## Responsiveness ❕
 This page is fully responsive on all screens 🙂